“What makes you vulnerable makes you beautiful”

-The slightest thought of meeting new people made my legs quiver.
-Being extremely shy, I would hide in my room when there are guests over at the house so that I don’t have to talk to them.
+The slightest thought of talking to a stranger made my legs quiver.
+Being extremely shy, I would hide in my room when there are guests at the house so I don’t have to talk to them.

-But one day I decided that I want to make a change.
-That’s when I discovered that social skill, like any other skill, can be learned!
+But one day I decided I want to change all that!
+That’s when I discovered social skills are learnable.

-Now reflecting back, I can’t help but smile because I now have a completely different perspective on social dynamics.
-I now view it as an opportunity for growth, an area for improvement.
+Reflecting back, I can’t help but smile because I now have a completely different perspective on social dynamics.
+I now view it as an opportunity for growth and improvement.

-I’m not telling you this to ask for your sympathy.
+I’m not revealing this to ask for sympathy.

-I am telling you this because I want to evoke similar emotions that you may have felt in the past, experiences that you can relate to and share with me to strengthen our connection.
+I am telling you this because I want to evoke similar emotions you may have felt in the past, experiences you can relate to and share with me to strengthen our connection.

-In today’s society, you’re taught to put up a façade pretending that you’re fine when deep down, you’re not.
+In today’s society, you’re taught to put up a façade pretending you’re fine even when deep down you’re not.
 You wear a mask to protect yourself because you want to maintain your image and reputation.

 But in reality, you’re not perfect because you’re human.
 You as a man have emotions just like everyone else.

 Don’t be the “manly-macho” man that society imposes on you.
-Show emotions of sadness or vulnerability because those are signs of strength, not weakness.
+Show emotions of sadness and vulnerability because those are signs of strength.

-But it takes strength to show feelings and portray your true self to the world.
+However, it takes courage to show feelings and portray your true self to the world.

-To say, “This is who I am!
-Whether you accept me or not doesn’t matter because I accept myself.”
+“This is who I am!
+Whether you embrace me or not doesn’t matter because I accept myself.”

 You’re the only person that truly matters.

-You have to first fully accept yourself before others can fully accept you.
-If you’re authentic, those who truly accept you will show up and stay in your life.
+You have to first fully accept yourself before others can do the same.
+If you’re authentic, those who completely accept you will appear and stay in your life.